mpanighetti/dnd5e-mote/ch-7-mote-bestiary/murexian-creature.md

 _**Agile.**_ The squirrel doesn't provoke an Opportunity Attack when it moves out of an enemy's reach.

-_**Poisonous Skin.**_ If another creature comes into direct contact with the squirrel's body (including as part of the squirrel's Bite attack), they must succeed on a DC 9 Constitution saving throw or become Poisoned with murex for 1 minute.
+_**Contact Poison.**_ If another creature comes into direct contact with the squirrel's body (including as part of the squirrel's Bite attack), they must succeed on a DC 9 Constitution saving throw or become Poisoned for 1 minute.
 A Poisoned creature no longer in direct contact with the squirrel can repeat the saving throw at the end of each of their turns, ending the effect on themself on a success.

 #### Actions